What does Sales Rank mean on Amazon?

 Understand the two different types of pricing on Amazon: the Item Price and the Landed Price.
 The former is the price that’s shown on your listing page – essentially, the cost of the item itself.
 The Landing Price refers to the cost of the item, handling, discounts, shipping, and low-price guarantees.

 The key to offering the lowest possible price lies in employing a tactic called repricing.
 This involves undercutting the comparison by the smallest margin possible, usually $0.01.
-This can be done either manually or using repricing tools like Aura.
+You can do this manually or by using repricing tools like Aura.

 Novice Amazon sellers can easily be fooled into thinking that Amazon Sales Rank is a metric used purely for optics.
 They don’t understand that there are ways to interpret and use Sales Rank data to gain a competitive edge in literally the most competitive online marketplace.